No-Limit Hold’em is dealt and played like Texas Hold’em.

 A player may never lose more chips than they have in active play.

 A straddle wager is allowed in a game.
 The straddle wager will be required to double the big blind.
-A straddle wager will generally be restricted to only the player seated immediately to the left of the big blind or the player on the dealer button.
+A straddle wager will generally be restricted to only the player seated immediately to the left of the big blind.
 A straddle wager will have last action on the first round of wagering pre-flop.

 If there is a discrepancy between a player’s verbal declaration and the actual amount wagered, the wager shall be corrected to the verbal declaration.